rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 With the methods available to compromise an account growing in both number and sophistication, properly managing password security is more important than ever to ensure that your business is not compromised.

 ### Common password attack types

 **Phishing** - Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users such as usernames, passwords, credit card numbers, and the like.
-In email, phishing scams commonly utilize a method of email impersonation called [spoofing](/how-to/).
-A successful phishing attach is particularly damaging because you have volunteered your current credentials to the scammer and they now have access.
+In email, phishing scams commonly utilize a method of email impersonation called [spoofing](/how-to/email-spoofing-explained).
+A successful phishing attack is particularly damaging because you have volunteered your current credentials to the scammer and they now have access.

 - Never use the same password for different sites and accounts.
 Employing this policy helps contain the damage if you are phished.